Soccer-Australia lose Fowler, Luik for Nigeria clash

-BRISBANE, July 26 (Reuters) - Australia forward Mary Fowler and defender Aivi Luik will miss Thursday's Group B clash against Nigeria at Lang Park after suffering mild concussions in training, the team said on Wednesday.
+BRISBANE, July 26 (Reuters) - Australia's injuries continue to mount at the Women's World Cup with forward Mary Fowler and defender Aivi Luik joining Sam Kerr on the sidelines for Thursday's Group B clash against Nigeria, but captain Steph Catley said spirits remain high on her 10th-ranked team.

-The co-hosts are already without their best player, striker Sam Kerr, for the clash because of a calf injury sustained before their opening 1-0 win over Ireland last Thursday.
+Fowler and Luik suffered mild concussions in separate incidents during Tuesday's training, while Kerr, the team's leading scorer with 63 goals, has a calf injury that kept her out of Australia's 1-0 win over Ireland in their opening game.
+She will be re-evaluated after the Nigeria game.

+"Morale is high.
+There's not too much I need to do to be honest, I think everyone's very focused," said Catley, who scored the lone goal on a penalty versus Ireland.
+"Everyone knows we need to keep the morale high.

 That suggests they would be available for Australia's final group match against Olympic champions Canada in Melbourne next Monday.